appacademy-starters/react-context-star-trek/README.md

 ### Define the *context* and its *provider*

+Create a folder in `src` called `context`.
+Inside of the `context` folder, create a file called `AppContext.js`.
+In this file, define the following function component.

 The props of the function will include one variable named `children`.
 This variable is built into *React*.
 It holds a collection of JSX content passed to the component between its opening and closing tags (which you'll do in the App